contactandyc/the-macro-library/README.md

 # the-macro-library
 The macro_sort performs significantly better than qsort and better than std::sort.
-This test was run on a MacBook Pro 2020 2.3 GHz Quad-Core Intel Core i7 with 32 GB 3733 MHz LPDDR4X.
+This test was run on a MacBook Pro 2020 2.3 GHz Quad-Core Intel Core i7 with 32 GB 3733 MHz LPDDR4X RAM.

 ![Speed Comparison](./docs/BarChart.png)